cozy/cozy-stack/docs/instance.md

 instances are identified through the `Host` HTTP Header, any reverse proxy placed in front of the cozy-stack should forward this header.

-To simplify development, a `dev` instance name is used when no Host Header is provided.
-This behaviour will be kept when the stack is started in dev mode but will be blocked in production environment.

-**Exemple:**

--   `curl -H "Host: bob.cozycloud.cc" localhost:8080` →
-    `localhost:5984/bob-cozycloud.cc`
--   `curl -H "Host: alice.cozycloud.cc" localhost:8080` →
-    `localhost:5984/alice-cozycloud.cc`
--   `curl localhost:8080` → `localhost:5984/dev` (in dev mode only)

 ## Creation

 An instance is created on the command line: